get-convex/launchdarkly/README.md

 Store the SDK key you copied as an environment variable named `LAUNCHDARKLY_SDK_KEY` in your Convex deployment.
 You can do so on the [environment variables](https://dashboard.convex.dev/deployment/settings/environment-variables) page or via `npx convex env set LAUNCHDARKLY_SDK_KEY sdk-***` from the CLI.

 You can now configure the LaunchDarkly integration.
-On the [Integrations page](https://app.launchdarkly.com/settings/integrations) of the LaunchDarkly dashboard, search for Convex and click "Add Integration".
+On the [Integrations page](https://app.launchdarkly.com/settings/integrations/convex/new) of the LaunchDarkly dashboard, search for Convex and click "Add Integration". **Note that the Convex integration will only be available here for LaunchDarkly Foundation and Enterprise plans.**

 Each of your Convex deployments (e.g. Production and other developer's environments) will need their own integration configured in LaunchDarkly.